Article I - Name and Location of Association

 Article XI - Corporate Rules of Procedure

-- Proposed amendments to these bylaws shall be submitted to the Active Members in writing 14 calendar days prior to the scheduled Annual Business or Special Meeting.
-Such bylaw amendments may then be approved by a majority vote of the active members present and voting.
+Proposed amendments to these bylaws shall be submitted to the Board of Directors in writing.
+These proposed amendments shall be brought forth to the Active Members upon approval by 2/3 vote of the Board of Directors.
+Proposed amendments shall be submitted to the Active Members in writing 14 calendar days prior to the scheduled Annual Business or Special Meeting.
+Such bylaw amendments may then be approved by a 2/3 majority vote of the active members present and voting.
 In the event of an emergency, bylaw amendments may be approved at either the Annual Business Meeting or a Special Membership Meeting duly called without prior submission to the Active Membership by a 2/3 vote of those present and voting.

 - The purposes for which this Association is formed may be altered, modified, enlarged or diminished at the Annual Business Meeting by a two-thirds majority vote in favor of a resolution to the desired effect approved by a two-thirds majority vote of the Board of Directors present; provided that a copy of each Board approved resolution be given to each Active Member prior to said Annual Business Meeting.